richardandreas/Dog-CEO-Search/README.md

 #### Was there anything confusing about this challenge?
 Anything for us to improve?

-I had 2 quesitons where I had to reach out to Brian about merging the results and pagination.
+I had 2 quesitons where I had to reach out to Brian.
+They were about merging the results and pagination.
 Maybe that could have been a little bit clearer.
-But I had a fun time doing this challenge.
+But overall it was a good challenge and I had a fun time doing this.

 ## Here is a screenshot of the result